 This all-in-one suitcase style generator can have an extra 100 watts added to it so you can charge really fast.
-You can plug in USB, 110 volt, and 1 volt devices with ease.
-This generator has MPPT technology that is standard in high quality solar set ups.
-This allows the generator to make the most efficient use of panels so you get maximum power each and ever time.
+You can plug in USB, 110 volt, and 1-volt devices with ease.
+This generator has MPPT technology that is standard in high-quality solar setups.
+This allows the generator to make the most efficient use of panels so you get maximum power each and every time.

 For you fans of Kohler engines, there is the EnCube.
 This is an impressive generator that packs a lot of power and comes with a high wattage solar panel.
 You can expand up to 240 watts so adding a 90 watt is something you might want to do.

-The weather proof design, wheels, and a handle make it easy to move around.
-This is an awesome solution for those off the grid or for those that sometimes get away to a remote location that they can get a vehicle into.
+The weatherproof design, wheels, and a handle making it easy to move around.
+This is an awesome solution for those off the grid or for those that sometimes getaway to a remote location that they can get a vehicle into.
 RV dwellers could benefit a lot from a system of this size.

 If you are the type that really doesn’t want to have to pick and choose what devices and appliances to use, the EnCube offers plenty of power for a family, especially when paired with the extra panel.